Vmc Demonstration

 • Set the cowl flaps for takeoff

-• Establish a normal cruise speed
+• Establish a normal cruise speed, or an airspeed below VFE if appropriate

 Execution